VastBlast/gonode/README.md

 `/demoaddon.go`

-gonode will auto-generate a temporary `_temp_free_c_string.go` (with `FreeCString`) if you don't define one.
+gonode will auto-generate a temporary `temp_gonode_helpers.go` (with `FreeCString`) if you don't define one.
 If you prefer to own the implementation, add the export below (no goaddon.json entry needed).

 ``` go
 package main